spooky-simon/spooky-simon.github.io/Formula.md

 ### 2018 Season: President

 ![Final shot of the 2018 car.
 There are no wings on it.
 The main focus is the front left wheel which is turned to the right.](/docs/assets/2018_comp_car.jpg)
+*Final shot of the 2018 car after competition*

 <p>
 matlab link splay calcs<br>